 You might not know it, but Fuerteventura is also known for its goats.
 In fact, the animals outnumber people on the island, and the cheese made from their milk is delicious.

 For a taste of authentic Canarian cuisine, try the restaurants in La Gomera's capital San Sebastián.
-Many specialise in ‘Potaje De Berros’, a watercress soup served on wooden plates – which tastes better than it sounds!
+Many specialise in ‘Potaje De Berros’, a watercress soup served on wooden plates.
 Leave room for a plate of ‘Papas Arrugadas’ – boiled potatoes drizzled with Mojo, a fiery pepper sauce.

 Visitors to La Gomera often report hearing loud whistling which echoes around the ravines.
 Believe it or not, but this is actually a type of native language called ‘el silbo’, which villagers invented to communicate with each other over the hills.
 Incredibly, it can sometimes be heard up to seven kilometres away.